International Parcel Delivery | Blog

 Feature Carrier Declared Value / Protection Cargo / Third-Party Insurance

-Typical cost (illustrative) Often a % of declared amount or tiered fee at checkout Commonly ~0.5%–2.0% of insured value (varies by commodity, route, loss history)
+Typical cost Often a % of declared amount or tiered fee at checkout Commonly ~0.5%–2.0% of insured value (varies by commodity/route)

-Coverage scope Limited; strict packaging & documentation rules Broader terms available; can tailor to commodity and route
+Coverage scope Limited; strict packaging & documentation rules Broader terms available; tailored to commodity and route

-Claims speed Follows carrier determination (e.g., “lost” vs. “in transit”) Handled by insurer; may proceed in parallel with carrier trace
+Claims speed Follows carrier determination Handled by insurer; often faster than carrier trace

-Best for Low-value, low-risk items when convenience is paramount Higher values, specialty goods, or stricter service-level needs
+Best for Low-value, low-risk items (convenience) High values, specialty goods, strict service needs

 Packaging & Labeling: The #1 Claim Determinant